gautamdhameja/substrate-validator-set/readme.md

 ## Disclaimer

-This code is **not audited and reviewed** for production use cases.
+This code is **not audited or reviewed** for production use cases.
 You can expect bugs and security vulnerabilities.
-Do not use it as-is in real applications.
+Do not use it without proper testing and audit in a real application.